acc1729/anethaathira/characters/people.md

 Laris is the current king of the Plane of Earth.
 He rules with an iron fist, and has greatly increased the stature of the Plane of Earth.
 The grey lizardfolk violently claimed the throne from the previous monarch.

+## Isaac

+### Region: Central Ordia
+### Druid

+Isaac is a druid native to the continent of Anethena.
+He mentors the Illithid deserter Jizo on the ways of the natural world.
+Isaac has little sympathy for interlopers, and is unafraid to use violence to fulfill his goals.
+The man mercilessly hunts down the Crows, believing them to be the cause of the fires consuming the world.

 ## Sharash